A backbone organisation delivering collective impact for the biosciences in Australia*.

 4. enable engagement in international programs that create, deploy and develop best practice approaches to data management, software tools and methods, computational platforms and bioinformatics services.

 EMBL-ABR is structured as a hub/nodes model, with the Hub located at Melbourne Bioinformatics (formerly VLSCI), University of Melbourne.
-EMBL-ABR is also currently exploring engagement with the European infrastructure for biological information, ELIXIR, and other relevant international efforts.
+Guidance is provided by a high-calibre International Science Advisory Group with members assisting with efforts to further engage with the European infrastructure for biological information, ELIXIR, and other relevant international efforts such as the NIH Data Commons and Big Data to Knowledge efforts in the US.

 EMBL-ABR is a truly national resource.
-It consists of a Hub and ten nodes which are organised around six Key Areas: Data, Tools, Compute, Standards, Training and Platforms, mapped to their respective expertise in terms of biosciences domains.
-The nodes are hosted at institutions which located across Australia as listed in Table 1.
+It consists of a Hub and twelve nodes which are organised around six Key Areas: Data, Tools, Compute, Standards, Training and Platforms, mapped to their respective expertise in terms of biosciences domains.
+The nodes are hosted at institutions located across Australia as listed in Table 1.
 EMBL-ABR Hub is hosted by EMBL-ABR: Melbourne Bioinformatics node in Melbourne, Victoria.
+Organisations interested in joining the EMBL-ABR network as a Node are welcome to contact us.

 |EMBL-ABR Nodes and their geographical spread in Australia|